jsun1590/chess.com-bot/README.md

 # chess.com-bot

+Disclosure: This project is created purely with educational and research purposes in mind.
+Please only use this bot to play against the computer. **I do not condone using this bot in public matches for the purpose of cheating.**

 Dependencies: https://stockfishchess.org/download/, https://chromedriver.chromium.org/downloads

 You need to download both binaries and put them in the project folder.
 The stockfish binary should be named "stockfish.exe" and the chrome driver binary should be named "chromedriver.exe".